The WF-03 Cordless Freedom for Waterpik, does exactly what it was designed to do and offers a good clean of the interdental spaces.

 - Lean low over sink and place the tip in mouth.

-- Aim the tip toward teeth, and turn the unit ON (l).
+- Aim the tip towards the teeth, and turn the unit on (l or II).

 - For best results, start with the back teeth and work toward the front teeth.
 Glide tip along gumline and pause briefly between teeth.
 Continue until you have cleaned the inside and outside of both the upper and lower teeth.